 A Partner at Butler since 2005, Diane M. Barnes-Reynolds practices law in our Tampa office.
 Her litigation practice mainly focuses on first-party coverage, which includes water damage, windstorm, sinkhole, collapse, builder’s risk, business interruption claims, jewelry, and theft.
 She also has experience in inflated claims and insurance fraud.

 Diane graduated from the University of Florida with a Bachelor of Arts in Political Science in 2000.
-She received her Juris Doctor from Florida State University College of Law in 2003.
+She received her Doctor of Jurisprudence from Florida State University College of Law in 2003.
 While in law school, Diane was vice president of the Mock Trial Team and received numerous accolades, including the Best Advocate Award at the 2002 State Champion of Academy of Florida trial Lawyers Mock Trial Competition.
 She also interned in Washington, D.C. for a telecommunications law firm in addition to interning for the Children’s Advocacy Center in Tallahassee and the Second Judicial Circuit, Felony Division.
 Before joining Butler, Diane practiced franchise law in Tallahassee where she focused on relationships between automobile manufacturers and dealers.

 Since becoming a lawyer, Diane has published “Punitive Damages – The Rationale of Ratios” for Mealey’s Litigation Report: Insurance Bad Faith (Vol. 21, #16, December 18, 2007).
 She is also an experienced public speaker, having presented at several claims conferences.